 The text hereafter updates the recommendations of the Consolidated Resolution on the Construction of Vehicles and provides information on the legal texts under the framework of the 1958 Agreement (UN Regulations, Rules and specific requirements) applicable in the vehicle design, aiming the improvement of safety and the protection of the environment.

 Paragraphs 1. and 2. contain general definitions and the classification used in the documents referred.
 Paragraph 3. indicates the scope of the UN Regulation(s) and Rule(s).
 Tables of paragraphs 4. to 7. contain the main requirements for the construction of vehicles so far established and already included into UN Regulation(s) and Rule(s) by the World Forum.
 Similar requirements are grouped.
 For any requirement or group of requirements, references are made to the relevant UN Regulations, identified by the number allocated to them by the 1958 Agreement, to the still valid recommendations reproduced in paragraph 8. and to the standard annexes to UN Regulations reproduced in annexes to this Resolution.
 Annex 3 includes, as complementary information, an updated list of the distinguishing numbers allocated to Contracting Parties by the 1958 Agreement.
-Annex 4 includes the recommendation on market fuel quality and Annex 5 contains the design principles for control systems of Advanced Driver Assistance Systems (ADAS).
+Annex 4 includes the recommendation on market fuel quality, Annex 5 contains the design principles for control systems of Advanced Driver Assistance Systems (ADAS), Annex 6 contains the guideline on cybersecurity and data protection.

 1. Definitions of vehicles